odoo/documentation/content/developer/reference/user_interface/view_architectures.rst

 `progressbar`: show progress bars on top of columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `progressbar` element is used to define a progress bar to display on top of kanban columns.
+The `progressbar` element is used to define a progress bar to display on top of kanban columns in
+grouped kanban views.

 .. code-block:: xml